 1. Consider the style that fits your organization

 The key to decorate your organization’s halls is to maintain a consistent tone.
 You will not be seeing a banking giant using rusting elements of decoration; they will be making extensive use of marble, treated wood and other high class materials.

-If you are a small organization or one that is more community oriented, you will be better off with 3d self-adhesive brick tiles or distressed wood wall tiles.
+If you are a small organization or one that is more community oriented, you will be better off with 3d faux brick tiles peel and stick or distressed wood wall tiles.
 This help to maintain a more “lived in” or “down to earth” feel, the rustic design making sure you are easily reachable by the people you work for.